 Let’s face it.
 SEO Marketing for business owners like you and me may be tough, but will ultimately pay off with lots of new customers.
 The challenge is that business owners invest thousands of dollars to get a top-notch website, but don’t see any results.
-Yet, there are others, who promote their business website through Search Engine Optimization (SEO) and are not only growing their business with a steady stream of new customers, but also competing successfully with the big players in their industry.
+Yet, there are others, who promote their business website through Search Engine Optimization (SEO) and are not only growing their business with a steady stream of new customers from Google search results, but also competing successfully with the big players in their industry.
 In this guide, I will explain SEO Marketing in simple terms, so that you can put it to work for your business and get some amazing results.
 Trust me, it is not Rocket science.

 What is SEO?

 SEO stands for Search Engine Optimization.
 It is a technique to get free traffic from search engines, when someone searches for a product / service that you offer.
 When someone does a search, results like websites, Google business listings, videos, images, are displayed.
 Those results are ranked by Google based on what it considers to be most relevant to the person doing the search.
 When you do Google search, you will notice paid ads on the top (pay-per-click advertising) and then relevant results, also referred to as Organic results.
 Every business wants to appear in the top organic results on 1st page of Google for the keywords or phrase relevant to their business, so that more people click and visit their website, eventually converting them to paying customers.
 So the art of optimizing your website to improve its ranking in search results is known as SEO, short for Search Engine Optimization.

 SEO is a combination of technical, creative, and content elements required to improve rankings, drive traffic, and increase awareness in search engines.
 There are many aspects to SEO, from the words on your page to the way other sites link to you on the web.
 I will cover major aspects in this article below.

 Why does you small business website need SEO Marketing?